 Our summer clerks get the opportunity to attend client meetings and become involved in transactions.
 This gives them a unique insight into what's involved in deals of all sizes and scopes.

-Some examples of work we've done recently:
+Some examples of recent work across our departments include: